 String concatenation can be converted to a template string

-Subsequent indexers can be replaced by a destructuring declaration or assignment
+Subsequent indexers can be replaced with a destructuring declaration or assignment

 Subsequent indexers in object literal fields can be simplified with destructuring